elqal3awii/WebSecurity-Academy-with-Python/Cross-site request forgery (CSRF)/CSRF where token validation depends on token being present/README.md

 # Hack Steps

-1. Craft an HTML form for changing the email address that includes an auto-submit script and doesn't contain the csrf token
+1. Craft an HTML form for changing the email address with an auto-submit script and doesn't include the csrf token in the form
 2. Deliver the exploit to the victim
 3. The victim's email will be changed after he trigger the exploit